IntelLabs/kAFL/README.md

 - The setup requires a Gen-6 or newer Intel CPU (for Intel PT) and sufficient RAM to run several VMs at once.
 - A modifed Linux host kernel is required for VM-based snapshot fuzzing with Intel PT coverage feedback.
-This setup does not run inside a VM or container!
+Setup inside VM or container is currently not supported!

 ## Local Installation